1 tablespoon (7g) of nutmeg will give you:1

 2. Improves Insulin Sensitivity

 Nutmeg may also be able to help you manage your blood sugar levels.
 In healthy people, insulin triggers the movement of glucose out of the blood into cells, where it is used to produce energy.
 But sometimes, you develop insulin resistance, that is, your body doesn’t respond properly to insulin and glucose builds up in your blood.
-And over time, this can lead to diabetes.
-However, research indicates that nutmeg can improve your body’s response to insulin by activating a protein regulated by insulin which transports glucose.4

 3. Combats Flatulence And Gastrointestinal Infections

 Nutmeg has traditionally been used to handle gastrointestinal disorders.
 The ancient science of ayurveda recommends it for diarrhea and it is also widely used to combat flatulence.
 Studies show that the extract of nutmeg has antidiarrheal properties.
-It’s also worth noting that nutmeg acts against bacteria such as Helicobacter pylori and Escherichia coli which cause intestinal infections.5 So try a pinch of nutmeg the next time your tummy gives you trouble.
+It’s also worth noting that nutmeg acts against bacteria such as Helicobacter pylori and Escherichia coli which cause intestinal infections.6 So try a pinch of nutmeg the next time your tummy gives you trouble.

 4. Nutmeg Mouthwash Prevents Cavities